dart-lang/site-www/src/language/built-in-types.md

 {% endcomment %}

-The `Object`, `Object?`, `Null`, and `Never` classes have special roles in the class hierarchy, as described in [Understanding null safety][].
+The `Object`, `Object?`, `Null`, and `Never` classes have special roles in the class hierarchy.
+Learn about these roles in [Understanding null safety][].

 {% comment %}
 If we decide to cover `dynamic` more,